Firstly, just close your eyes and imagine:

 What is Circle Good For?

 One of the beautiful things about circle is its adaptability to a variety of groups, issues, and time frames.
 In the circle students can learn about every single topic, they can solve the problems, talk about the relevant issues, make a reflection, evaluate and so much more.
 Circle can be used as a methodology of “checking in” and “checking out” or a way of making decisions together.

 Circle offers practice in the following Social Capital skills including:

 - Speaking with and setting intention

 - Knowing when to stop talking and pass

 Be creative with circle and be ready for the deep wisdom it can unearth!
 And remember this…circle is the grandmother of all the methods – to practice it, feels like coming back to our roots again.

-Our December session of Non-formal participatory teaching methods is officially 100% confirmed and we still have places available.
+Our December session of Learner voice: engage students in participative and collaborative learning is officially 100% confirmed and we still have places available.
 Register now and get to experience December magic in Ljubljana..

 Here are some of the testimonies from or participants that have already attended the course.
 Published on the SchoolEducationGateway page: